VinGarcia/jsuniverse/README.md

 Universe.start()
 ```

-The reason it is named jsUniverse is because every object and every effect share a single global variable, namely: the Universe.
+The reason it is named JSUniverse is because every object and every effect share a single global variable, namely: the Universe.

 When a new `Effect` is declared, e.g. `Space`, it will register itself in the `Universe`, e.g. estabilishing the universe height and width.